IngaFeick/vinculum/README.md

 I⃦̳̿ V⃦̳̿ X⃦̳̿ L⃦̳̿ C⃦̳̿ D⃦̳̿ M⃦̳̿
 ```
-The readability of these graphemes strongly depends on the font. `Menlo` for example does a good job of placing the combining characters at the right positions.
+The readability of these grapheme clusters strongly depends on the font. `Menlo` for example does a good job of placing the combining characters at the right positions.
 In other fonts, this tool doubles as an involuntarily Zalgo text generator.

 ## TODO